Abdurrahmans/DataBreaches-2004-2021-/README.md

 Method: Was it hacked?
 Were the files lost?
 Was it an inside job?
 Here is the source for the dataset: https://en.wikipedia.org/wiki/List_of_data_breaches

-Here is the GitHub link for a guide on how it was scraped: https://github.com/hishaamarmghan/Data-Breaches-Scraping-Cleaning